 Sessions will not be recorded.

 For the best user experience, we strongly recommend that you download / update ZOOM to the latest version.
 Please allow lots of time to do this – not just before your session is due to start.

 A Prerequisite is that ZOOM desktop client is installed on your computer.
 If you have not got Zoom already installed on your device, please read here.

-For those of you unfamiliar with ZOOM, this ZOOM video is very helpful.
+For those of you unfamiliar with ZOOM, please take a look at the ZOOM learning videos here.

 Best Practices for a Good Presentation